fatiando/pooch/paper/paper.md

 metadata), data download and caching (using fsspec), data loading, visualization, and browsing.
-It has built-in capabilities for loading data into standard containers, including numpy, pandas, and xarray.
+It has built-in capabilities for loading data into standard containers, including NumPy, pandas, and xarray.
 While Intake and fsspec are powerful and highly configurable, we argue that Pooch's advantage is in its simplicity.
 Pooch has a simpler setup and is more accessible to developers without advanced